-When information has been received or there is a well-founded belief that inappropriate material has been bought into school, the school may carry out searches of pupils and/or their possessions.
+When information has been received or there is a well-founded belief that inappropriate material has been bought into school, the school may without the use of force carry out searches of pupils and/or their possessions.
 Only the Headteacher and authorised members of staff may conduct a without consent search of a pupil and/or their possessions.
 The school does not conduct intimate searches and only outer clothing will be required to be removed.
 The consent of the pupil will usually be obtained before conducting a search unless the Headteacher and authorised members of staff reasonably suspects that an item has been, or is likely to be, used to commit an offence or cause personal injury or damage to property.
 All personal searches will be conducted by a member of staff of the same gender as the pupil and in the presence of another member of staff.
 A search may also be conducted off school premises where the pupil is in the lawful control of the school.
 Items which may be searched for include any item banned under the rules of the school and any other item identified as such by law.
-If the item is an electronic device, the school may examine and erase any data from the device if the school considers there to be good reason to do so.
+If the item is an electronic device, the school may examine and erase any data from the device if the school considers there to be good reason to do so unless advised by social services or police, in which case the device would be retained.
 Parents will be informed of any search conducted of their child and/or their child's possessions.
-The school will keep records of all searches carried out within the Behaviour Incident Log, including the results of the search and any follow up action taken.
+The school will keep records of all searches carried out within My Concern, including the results of the search and any follow up action taken.